Strengthening Your Special Needs Students' EXECUTIVE FUNCTION SKILLS: Strategies for Organizing Tasks, Time, Materials, and Behavior

 Practical Ideas and Strategies

-There has been a marked increase in the diagnosis of our students who have weaknesses in executive function skills.
+There has been a marked increase in the diagnoses of our students who have weaknesses in executive function skills.
 Common characteristics can include difficulty with task initiation, prioritization, completion, and the ability to think in an organized way to manage belongings, schedules and assignments.
-In this fastpaced seminar, Kathryn Phillips will demonstrate how to recognize and assess the impact on behavior and learning and most importantly, give you a toolbox filled with practical strategies to help your students with executive function difficulties.
+In this fast‑paced seminar, Kathryn Phillips will demonstrate how to recognize and assess the impact on behavior and learning and most importantly, give you a toolbox filled with practical strategies to help your students with executive function difficulties.

 You won't want to miss this day filled with highly effective ideas and interventions to help your students become more independent and develop greater executive control of their time, tasks and materials.